GTekSD/SUASS/interv.md

 ### When to use Stride and when to use Dread model?
 Answer:
+**DREAD** methodology is used to rate, compare and prioritize the severity of risk presented by each threat that is classified using STRIDE.

+DREAD Risk = (Damage + Reproduciblity + Exploitability + Affected Users + Discoverability) / 5.
+Calculation always produces a number between 10.
+Higher the number means more serious the risk is.

+Following is a customized mathematical approach to implement DREAD methodology:-

 ##### Damage Potential

 If a threat exploit occurs, how much damage will be caused?